hl2guide/FFmpeg-HEVC-Video-Converter/README.md

 A PowerShell script to convert videos to the HEVC video format utilizing hardware acceleration using FFmpeg for Windows.

-VITAL: Always check the resulting video files, ending with "(HEVC)" for expected length and try them out in a videop player.
+VITAL: Always check the resulting video files, ending with "(HEVC)" for expected length and try them out in a video player.

 ## Usage